 Ans: Target load order is specified on the basis of source qualifiers in a mapping.
 If there are multifold source qualifiers linked to different targets then one can entitle order in which informatica server loads data into targets.

-What is Router Transformation?
-Router transformation is an active and connected transformation which is...
+What is Transaction Control Transformation?
+Transaction Control is an active and connected...